FhenixProtocol/cofhe-docs/docs/devdocs/architecture/internal-utilities/verifier.md

 The signed message that the ZK-Verifier outputs will then be verified by the receiving contract using `ecrecover`.
 That means that the ZKVerifier’s public key will be predetermined and well-known.

-The ZKVerifier runs in a TEE to reduce trust and ensure the integrity of the inputs and signed verification messages.
+The ZKVerifier is intended to run in a TEE to reduce trust and ensure the integrity of the inputs and signed verification messages.